oliverue/nd1/README.md

 Or

-    10e14 3311 fibmod
+    1e14 1e5 modfib

-which gives you the the 10^14th Fibonacci number mod 3311.
+which gives you the last 5 digits of the 10^14th Fibonacci number.
+(And uses modular matrix exponentiation internally.)

 You can convert units like so